ExpressLRS/Docs/docs/quick-start/tx-es900tx.md

 Target: `HappyModel_TX_ES915TX_via_stock_BL`

 Using **Build** in the ExpressLRS Configurator, wait for the firmware to be compiled.
-After that's done, ExpressLRS Configurator Log should show the Success Message, and it will automatically open the folder where the **firmware.elrs** can be found.
+After that's done, ExpressLRS Configurator Log should show the `Success` Message, and it will automatically open the folder where the **firmware.elrs** can be found.
 Put (copy-paste) the firmware.elrs to your Radio's SD Card (preferably to the `/FIRMWARE` folder for easy access).
 Once on your radio, navigate to the `/FIRMWARE` folder, select the firmware.elrs and click-hold the Enter button and select "Flash External ELRS".

+Wait for the flashing to finish, module will reboot and you should hear the tune and two beeps (if external module is now set to CRSF protocol).

 ### Flashing via STLink